Propranolol (Inderal)

 Occasional as-needed use of propranolol for performance anxiety is straightforward to stop.
 There is no dependence and no need for a taper when it has only been used now and then.

-If propranolol is taken regularly, for example for a heart condition, the situation is different.
-Regular use should not be stopped abruptly, and coming off it should be planned with a prescriber.
+If propranolol is taken regularly, for any length of time, the situation is different.
+Regular use should not be stopped abruptly, because a sudden stop can cause a rebound rise in heart rate and blood pressure.
+Coming off regular propranolol should be planned with a prescriber, with the dose lowered in steps rather than all at once.

 Pregnancy and breastfeeding